 Years of Experience

-When it comes to location, the highest average paycheck (about $93K per year) can be spotted in Miami, Fla.; Chicago, Ill. ($89K), Los Angeles, Calif. ($80K), and Round Lake, Ill. (approximately $77K) are the next top-paying cities.
-High paychecks are not found in Bloomington, Ind.; in fact, at $44K it is one of the worst-paid cities.
-By state, the highest pay levels are found in Georgia, where the average Baxter Healthcare Corporation employee makes $90K annually.
+When it comes to location, the highest average paycheck (approximately $93K per year) can be spotted in Los Angeles, Calif.; Chicago, Ill. (about $89K), Marion, N.C. ($80K), and Round Lake, Ill. ($77K) are the next top-paying cities.
+Those interested in increasing earning potential should avoid the city of Bloomington, Ind. — at approximately $44K, salaries are some of the lowest in the country.
+The highest pay by state can be found in Georgia, where salaries average out at about $93K annually.

 Certifications and Degrees